janosgyerik/shellscripts/README.txt

 	Generate the template of a Bourne shell script that can parse simple parameters.

 template-sh.sh
-	Generate the template of a /bin/sh script that can parse simple parameters.
+	Generate a /bin/sh script template with a simple command line parser.

 unrar.sh
 	Properly unrar files in directories containing spaces in their names.